📝 Lexical Builder 🛠️

 workaround. - Outputs

-- A Plan can specify type-safe outputs, which are computed when the plan is registered to the editor (so can take configuration, the editor, and dependencies into account).
+- An Extension can specify type-safe outputs, which are computed when the extension is registered to the editor (so can take configuration, the editor, and dependencies into account).
 These can be used by dependencies, or anywhere you have an editor reference.
-Think of it like having a sort of React style context for each Plan in your editor!
+Think of it like having a sort of React style context for each Extension in your editor!